jxnl/blog/docs/writing/posts/consulting.md

 Lack of focus is fun, but context switching is expensive.
 I made 40k working with 4-5 clients, but I could easily achieve the same with fewer clients and charging more if they were more focused efforts.

-I've now drilled down my niche to be around the thesis that 'RAG applications are shitty recommendation systems and I can bring years of experience to help you build a better one.'
+I've now drilled down my niche to be around the thesis that "RAG applications are subpar recommendation systems, and I can bring years of experience to help you build a superior one."
+The second thesis I now have is that many teams have traditionally hired software engineers who are unfamiliar with building probabilistic software.
+Since I've also been doing that for many years, I can help them sidestep some of the pitfalls and mistakes that I've made.

 Now I focus on working with experienced founders who have raised a series A and are looking to build a RAG application and make at least 500k.
 They are prequalified based on 'hunger' and to benefit from what someone can bring to the value equation, rather than hiring a contractor as form of labor arbitrage.